juliogomez/netdevops/README.md

     core1#reload
     ```

-3. If it still refuses to cooperate, stop the whole environment
+3. If it still refuses to cooperate, stop the whole environment...

     ```
     [developer@devbox cicd-3tier]$pwd